Join The Broadway Fan Club for the latest Broadway news and special offers delivered to your inbox.

 The Communications Department manages media partnerships; develops text, audio, and video content for various media outlets; compiles the Broadway press list; handles media relations; creates publications for the League Membership and the general public; and maintains the Broadway News Bureau.

 The Digital Department manages the League's social media channels (Facebook, Twitter, Youtube, and Instagram) as well as web content and development for all of the League's web properties.
 Interns research content for Facebook and Twitter, help with website maintenance and analytics, and assist with website content including multi-media content.

 The Marketing Department is responsible for various initiatives marketing the Broadway industry including the annual promotion Kids' Night on Broadway, the audience development program Viva Broadway, as well as the Tony Awards.
 Interns assist in the development and distribution of marketing materials for promotion, communicate with program partners, and assist in creating sponsor pitches and event recap reports.

-The Membership Department tasks include preparing events such as Conferences and Forums and Committee Meetings and tracking national touring productions around the country.
-The duties also include recruiting new members, administering education grants, and the coordination of Stage Specs.
+The Membership Department tasks include preparing events such as Conferences and Forums, Committee Meetings, and Broadway Speakers Bureau Seminars.
+The intern's duties also include assistance with paperwork for recruiting new members, and database updates.

 The Research Department publishes demographic studies, updates and verifies information for the Internet Broadway Database, tracks touring Broadway productions around the country, and processes the official grosses for current Broadway and Touring Broadway shows.

 Each designated intern assists with all the above tasks for their department, in addition to gaining valuable experience by working closely with League staff members and, when possible, attends meetings, seminars, and conferences.